- Do you feel tension building up inside?

-- Do you get into a rage only to later wonder “What happened”?
+- Ever get into a rage only to later wonder “What happened”?

 - Does your quick “tongue” get you into a jam?

-- Have you lost a job or jobs because of your angry outbursts?
+- Ever lost a job or jobs because of your angry outbursts?

 - Does it seem sometimes that your anger blindsides you and just jumps out like an impulse?

 and a feeling expressed by most if not all of us in one form or another.
 There’s a multitude of people from all walks of life, cultures, religions, socioeconomic statuses, and from many professions who struggle with controlling their anger on a regular, daily or even moment by moment basis.
 Multiple stressors, increased demands on our time and energy, economic strain and uncertainty, many times push us in many directions.
 The frustration level can grow and grow until we just have “had it”!

 What is Anger?

 Anger is a strong intense feeling associated with irritation, hate, rage, dislike, or hostility.
 It can be seen as a state of being mad, annoyed and often filled with frustration.
 When many people identify anger, they associate it with actions such as yelling, sarcasm, intense facial expression, screaming, punching, kicking, throwing things, fights, depression, and even the “silent treatment”.
 It could also be understood as two or more people butting heads in disagreement or being irritated with each other.
 Further, it may even be a way of self-defense when one is cornered, attacked, ignored or other such tactics from others.

 It is a basic human response or reaction as part of our survival or self-preservation.
 However, there are many reasons why we may get angry.
 Here are some examples.
 Fear…fear of the unknown, failing, rejection, and others to name a few.
 Not getting your needs met the way you want them met.
 Feeling you are being “judged” or prejudiced against.
 Wanting to avoid a person, group or situation you feel uncomfortable with or not in control of.
 There are many other reasons and you may take a moment and add a few yourself here.